lhache/lgbt-data/README.md

 ![My mental diagonal](https://github.com/lhache/lgbt-data/blob/main/images/eu-diagonal.png?raw=true)

-Let's compare with the results from the analysis:
+Let's compare with the results from the analysis.
+The higher the score, the less reported discrimination.

 ![Map from analysis results](https://github.com/lhache/lgbt-data/blob/main/images/map-output.png?raw=true)

+So what can we infer from this?
+- it seems there is more discrimination in eastern and southern Europe but it's not a norm.
+- The UK case is quite puzzling, I'm wondering whether this is conclusive or not.

+## Question 3: do transgenders feel more discriminated than other categories?

+My gut feeling is that there is more discrimination towards transgenders than towards homosexuals or bisexuals.